What Drives Organizational Performance?

 Fourth, you will need a user focus.
-Defined customer requirements, an understanding of the voice-of-the-customer — your customer, and a method of constantly integrating your customer’s requirements into your processes is definitely a driver of performance improvement.
+Defined customer requirements, an understanding of the voice-of-the-customer — your customer, and a method of constantly integrating your customer’s requirements into your processes is definitely a driver of organizational performance and improvement.

 Fifth, there has to be profound knowledge, which results in your ability to anticipate results.
 Really understanding your customer, your markets, and your processes lead you to anticipating what your customer needs next.
 How do you reach this state?

-Management By Fact
+6. Management By Fact

-Change Management System
+8. Change Management System

 Tenth, still unsure of where to start?
 Then continuous learning is needed to build your knowledge management.
 No improvement will take place unless knowledge is identified, acquired, shared, and used.
 Training, learning and practice are crucial to build competence.